Conformal Graph Prediction with Z-Gromov-Wasserstein Distances: Conformal Graph Prediction

 \subsection{Practical Restrictions}

 The conformal set defined in Eq.\ref{eq:fgw-ball} is an implicit subset of the graph space $\mathfrak{M}$, specified through a membership predicate rather than explicit enumeration.
 For any candidate graph $y \in \mathfrak{M}$, membership is determined by evaluating the nonconformity score $s(x, y)$ and comparing it to the calibrated threshold.
-In molecular graph domains, however, $\mathfrak{M}$ is combinatorially large, making the explicit materialization of $\mathcal{C}(x)$ computationally infeasible.
+In many graph domains such as molecular data, however, $\mathfrak{M}$ is combinatorially large, making the explicit materialization of $\mathcal{C}(x)$ computationally infeasible.

 To obtain a finite and tractable prediction set, we intersect the implicit conformal set with an input-dependent candidate library $\mathcal{L}(x) \subset \mathfrak{M}$ (e.g., a metabolite database determined by a mass spectrum):